openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/fornixOfBrain
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Fornix of brain' is a tract of brain.
-It is part of the hippocampal formation.
+   :definition: Is a tract of brain.
+Is part of the hippocampal formation. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0000052) ('is_a' and 'relationship')]
-   :description: White matter structure carrying axons connecting the hippocampal formation to other brain regions.
-It is typically divided into the columns (crus), body, commissure and the pre-commissural and post-commissural fornix (MM).
+   :description: A C-shaped bundle of fibres (axons) in the brain, and carries signals from the hippocampus to the mammillary bodies and septal nuclei.
+It is typically divided into the columns (crus), body, commissure and the pre-commissural and post-commissural fornix (MM). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0000052)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0104362
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0000052#fornix
    :name: fornix of brain